Frigiliana white village at twilight, lit windows scattered up the hillside above the Costa del Sol.

 • Sunday-to-Thursday stays are usually cheaper than weekends.

-• Shoulder season (April–May, late September–October) offers better weather than the peak and noticeably lower prices.
+• Shoulder season (April–May, late September–October) has better weather than peak and noticeably lower prices.

-• If you’re flexible, check mid-week rates the week before travel — last-minute discounts do happen outside peak season.
+• If you’re flexible, check mid-week rates the week before travel — last-minute discounts do happen outside peak.